 A second possible reason is too much water and not enough drainage.
 Kumquat trees, like their citrus cousins, don't like standing water especially if you're growing them in pots.

-To save it, check the water amount you're giving your baby.
+To save it if this is the case, check the water amount you're giving your baby.
+Cut back if needed.
 Make sure to use well-draining medium so excess water flow out easily.

 As with our kumquat tree, the relocation has obviously given it some shock.
 If your tree is strong, it will take some time to bounce back.

 Similar cases can happen during season changes like from fall to winter.
-When it's winter, it's definitely a good idea to keep your kumquat indoor to keep it warm & frost-protected.
+When it's winter, it's definitely a good idea to keep your kumquat indoors to keep it warm & frost-protected.

 We've got some sad news to tell ya.
 Unfortunately, we had to let this baby go.
 It was too weak.
 But, we will try again.
 Rest in peace kumquat tree & we're heading off to a fresh start.